What is the difference between freeride vs all mountain snowboards?

 Generally speaking freeride snowboards will have a medium-stiff or stiff flex.
 This is usually anywhere from a 7 out of 10 to a 10 out of 10 (with 1 being the softest and 10 being the stiffest).

-The reason for this is that stiffer flexing boards are faster from edge to edge, have better edge-hold, are more stable at high speeds and can tear through rugged terrain better than their softer flexing counter parts.
+The reason for this is that stiffer flexing boards are faster from edge to edge at high-speeds, have better edge-hold, are more stable at high speeds and can tear through rugged terrain better than their softer flexing counter parts.

 - See more on freeride boards here (including detailed stats on freeride snowboard specs)